ArcticMC/Scenarios/descriptions.md

 ### Your Name (L)
 > Every 10 minutes, you will be randomly swapped with your teammates.
 You will be disguised as the teammate you swapped with.

+### Zeta Zombies (L)
+> Whenever you kill a zombie, they will drop flint, hay bales, or slime blocks instead of rotten flesh.

 ### Zombies Galore (L)
 > All Hostile mobs will spawn as a zombie and will drop different items like bones, string etc.